neckolis/delovable/README.md

 1. Running it with the full path: `node dist/index.js` from the repository directory
 2. Using it after installing globally: `npm install -g delovable`

+### Web UI Issues

+If you encounter issues with the web UI:

+1. Make sure you're using a valid GitHub repository URL
+2. Check that the repository is public and accessible
+3. Try using a different browser or clearing your cache

 ### Other Issues

 If you encounter any other issues: